 Firstly a correctly drafted trust deed is required, one which will satisfy HMRC.
 This would not only prohibit a release of funds when not permitted under UK law (age 55 or retirement on ill-health grounds) but also prohibit membership of the fund to those who have reached the age of 55.
 This means that all members of the fund must be 55 or over.

 Secondly it is important to bring to the attention of HMRC that your fund is using a correctly drafted trust deed.
 This cannot be done merely by using the APSS251 form offered by HMRC nor by using the online system.
 Instead it requires a copy of the deed to be sent to HMRC with a covering letter.
 My deed is known to HMRC and was used by the very first successful 55+ QROPS applicant in the post 6 April 2015 regime (and the vast majority of the others since then).

 Many people will have existing funds or even former QROPS for which they would like to obtain QROPS status under the post 6 April 2015 regime.
-Here are my thoughts about the various possibilities:-
+Here are the various possibilities:-

 |Type of fund||Comment|

 |Brand new fund||Since in Australia you can have as many SMSFs as you like, it is not a problem to start a new fund.
 It must limit membership to those aged 55 and above.